R v Généreux: Background

 Michel Généreux was a corporal in the Canadian Forces.
 He was charged with drug possession for the purpose of trafficking in violation of section 4 of the Narcotics Control Act and for desertion in violation of section 88(1) of the National Defence Act.

 In the General Court Martial he was convicted for both offences, which was upheld in the Court Martial Appeal Court.

 The issue before the Supreme Court was whether the General Court Martial was an independent and impartial tribunal under section 11(d) of the Charter.

-Opinion of the Court
+Majority decision

 The Court examined the requirements for judicial independence established in Valente v.
 The Queen [1985].
-It was found that the judges on the military court did not have sufficient security of tenure or administrative autonomy, which left them vulnerable to interference from the military and government.
-Consequently, the Court found that the accused's right to an independent and fair tribunal under section 11(d) of the Charter was violated.
+The majority found that the judges on the military court did not have sufficient security of tenure or administrative autonomy, which left them vulnerable to interference from the military and government.
+Consequently, the majority found that the accused's right to an independent and fair tribunal under section 11(d) of the Charter was violated.